bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 You can create overrides for calculated values such as product prices, subtotal and totals by sending a fixed value in the request.
 If values are not supplied for these properties, they will be automatically calculated based on the preset store values and tax rules.

 ## Calculation of totals
-When not specified, order subtotal, and total are automatically calculated.
+Automatic calculations for order subtotal and total occur when they are not specified.

 You can override order subtotal and/or total.
-If you choose to override one, we strongly recommend that override both, because the system will not be able to accurately calculate the other.
+If you choose to override one, we strongly recommend that you override both, because the system will not accurately calculate the other.

 Edits to the following properties will trigger a recalculation of the subtotal and total: